hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 For convenience, phrase 'XFR-over-TCP' is used in this document to mean both IXFR-over-TCP and AXFR-over-TCP and therefore statements that use it update both [@RFC1995] and [@RFC5936], and implicitly also apply to XFRs-over-TLS.
-Difference in behaviour specific to XoT are discussed in (#xot-specification).
+Differences in behavior specific to XoT are discussed in (#xot-specification).

 Both [@RFC1995] and [@RFC5936] were published sometime before TCP was